choc0pie/LSML_2/README.md

 ## Service deployment

-Server deployed as docker container.
+Service deployed as docker container.
-I used async solution for server based on celery library, because model pretty big and it might take a time for prediction.
+I used async solution for server based on celery library.

-Library dependences:
+Library requirments:
 - flask
 - celery
-- json
 - torch
-- cv2
+- opencv-python
 - torchvision

+For successfull start you also need files with pretrained model and dictionary with labels:
+- birdResNet.pt
--
+- class_to_label.json